CS2103JAN2017-T16-B1/main/docs/UserGuide.md

 Format: `add TASK_NAME [s/STARTTIME] [e/ENDTIME] [d/DESCRIPTION] [r/REPEATPERIOD] [l/RECURENDDATE] [t/TAG] ...`

 > Tasks can have a description
+> Tasks can have start time and end time
+> Start and end time is input in the format yyyy-mm-dd-hhmm
+> Start and end time can be in more natural language such as "next week", "2 mondays from now", "3 days from now", "tomorrow afternoon"
 > Tasks can have any number of tags (including 0)
 > Tasks can be flagged as recurring by adding the period to repeat
+> Period to repeat can be in any positive integer which represents the number of days before next occurance
+> Period to repeat can be in any of the following key word, "weekly", "monthly", "yearly"
 > Tasks flagged as recurring can have an end date to stop the recurring task
+> Recur end date is in the format yyyy-mm-dd-hhmm, which is the last date user wants the task to recur till
+> Recur end date only looks at end time
 > User may use FROM and TO instead of s/ and e/, also may use BY instead of e/